1. GENERAL PROVISIONS

 5.1.
 Securities and other assets entrusted to the Bank are deposited automatically into an account opened in the name of the Client and subject to custody obligations and duties and related fees.

 Book-entry securities deposited with the Bank that do not bear an individual identification number or any other identification element are considered to be fungible.
-As a consequence, the Bank shall only be obliged to return to the depositor securities of the same nature, class and denomination, the serial number of which need not to concur with those actually handed over to it.
-The Bank may at its discretion deposit its Client’s securities with its correspondents or collective deposit centres (hereafter the “Sub-custodians”), to the largest extent permitted by applicable law.
+As a consequence, the Bank shall only be obliged to return to the Client securities of the same nature, class and denomination, the serial number of which need not to concur with those actually handed over to it.
+The Bank may at its discretion deposit its Client’s securities and other assets with its correspondents or collective deposit centres (hereafter the “Sub-custodians”), to the largest extent permitted by applicable law.
 The securities shall be deposited with the Sub-custodians in the name of the Bank but for and at the risk of the Client, and according to the present conditions.

-For securities issued through a central securities depositories in which the Bank acts as a participant, the Client may choose between omnibus account and segregated account at the level of the central securities depositories.
+For securities issued through a central securities depository in which the Bank acts as a participant, the Client may choose between omnibus account and segregated account at the level of the central securities depositories.
 Further information about the costs and level of protection associated with omnibus account and segregated account are published on the Bank’s website: https://www.mizuho.lu/web/guest/en/helpfulinformation/csdr.

 If, in the event of such insolvency proceedings, the available quantity of specific financial instruments is insufficient, all the Clients whose portfolio includes such specific financial instruments shall bear a proportionate share in the loss, unless the loss may be covered by financial instruments of the same nature belonging to the Bank.